-- 1. Simple random sampling, being а probability sampling, bias caused personal judgement discretion of due to or the investigator is eliminated.
-At the same time the sample selected becomes more representative of the universe in comparison with judgement sampling. - 2.
-The of efficiency the estimates is ascertained due to random character of the sample and due to estimation standard sampling distribution. of errors of the According of statistical regularity to the principle and principle of inertia of Large Number, large sample will be more representative of the universe provide better and can results.
+1. Simple random sampling, being a probability sampling, bias caused due to personal judgement or discretion of the investigator is eliminated.

-enables obtain 3.
-Simple random sample us to the most reliable and maximum information the least at cost-It also enables the researcher to save his time and man power because it is highly developed.
+- At the same time the sample selected becomes more representative of the universe in comparison with judgement sampling. - efficiency of the estimates is ascertained due to random ofthe estimation of sample and due to standard errors ofthe According to the principle of statistical regularity distribution. sampling of inertia of Large Number, large sample will be more representative principle of universe provide better results. the and can - 3.
+Simple random sample enables us to obtain the most reliable and maximum information at the least cost- It also enables the researcher to save his time and man power because it is highly developed.